MetaluNet/moonlib/README.txt

 	 (slider1-snd/slider1-rcv) ... (sliderN-snd/sliderN-rcv), creates only
-	 one pair of buses named (slider-snd/slider-rcv) , in which datas are prepended by the number of the "sub-bus". joystik : an improvment of Joseph A. Sarlo's joystick. image :  an improvment  of Guenter Geiger's one.
+	 one pair of buses named (slider-snd/slider-rcv) , in which datas are prepended by the number of the "sub-bus". image :  an improvment  of Guenter Geiger's one.
 Same name, but it's compatible.
 Here you can share images through different objects, preload a list of images, and animate this list.